 5) Reduce use of CSS

-The first things that loads on your website is CSS.
+The first things that load on your website are CSS.
 The longer this takes to load, the waiting time increases.
-Reduction of CSS use leads to reduction in website load time.
+Reduction of CSS use leads to the reduction in website load time.

-- You should get rid of the code that are not needed in your files.
+- You should get rid of the code that is not needed in your files.
 Your visitors will move on if your website load time increases by use of unnecessary data.

 - CSS files should be reduced.
 File size is increased by extra spaces in your style sheets.
 Extra spaces are removed from your code by CSS minimization to ensure your file is at its smallest size.

-CSS file size reduction and removal of CSS scripts which are old is done with CSS Compressor tool which is online and free.
+CSS file size reduction and removal of CSS scripts which are old are done with CSS Compressor tool which is online and free.

 6) Browser Caching implementation